cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 DialogueSisters.pdf ...
 Fantasy story by Dr. Elsner describing a
                         variant of the RSA cryptosystem.
 DialogSchwestern.pdf ..
 German version of DialogueSisters.pdf.
-ChinLab-en.pdf ...
+rijndael-poster-a4.pdf ...
+Procedures of the AES algorithm (German) ChinLab-en.pdf ...
 Story by Dr. Elsner about basic number theory
                    problems assigned to Marco Polo by the Great Khan.